kdoore/CS2335-Gitbook/project-3/levelmanager.md

     LevelState curLevel;

     // FSM - 1 unit of memory

-    int levelScore; //used to determine when level is over int maxLevelScore; //when to change levels
+    int maxLevelScore; //when to change levels
     //UI game Objects - LevelValue, StartGameButton, StartGamePanel Button startGameButton;